 After having done all this input, the software of our choice should be able to calculate and display essential results for further analysis and optimization:

 For project "Our New Home", sub-project "Kitchen", we show just a small selection of evaluations: accumulated work and accumulated cost, combined in one table, calculated on a weekly basis:

 Finally, with some extra copy / paste activity, we obtain the accumulated cost chart for our new kitchen (material cost of kitchen appliances not included).

-From the above, we summarize features or functionality of project planning software we would like to see.
+From the above, we summarize features or functionalities of project planning software which are mandatory, nice to have or just possible.

 Some packages come with single or multi user licenses, including the features of multi project or program management on an enterprise level; others are web based software packages that allow for project planning and controlling without installing the planning software on your computer.
 These packages seem to be quite viable; however, you need to consult with your organization's IT and security experts before installing and / or using them.